L05/covid-19/README.md

 * Breathing capacity at 90%
 * Meds: Umcka Cold and Flu (x2), Mucinex 12 hour (midday)
 * Exercised for an hour today, more easily winded, but was OK

+### Wednesday, April 1 (Day 15)

+* Breathing capacity at 95% in morning
+* Slight chest tightness and shallow breathing in the late afternoon (85%)
+* Occasional very light dry cough